-What If the Disinfectant Wipes Say They’re “Flushable”?
+What If the Disinfectant or Moist Wipes Say They’re “Flushable”?

 Even if you’ve purchased disinfectant wipes that claim to be “flushable,” you still should not dispose of them by way of your toilet.
 The term “flushable” is not regulated, meaning companies can advertise their products as such when in reality they are just as harmful to your plumbing system as those without the label.
 One representative from the South Windsor Pollution Facility in Connecticut stated that just because it’s flushable doesn’t make it pumpable: Even if your wipes are technically comprised of biodegradable materials, their consistency is too thick and will likely still clog your pipes.